 - 1/8 teaspoon onion powder

-- Heat a cast iron skillet over high heat for 5 minutes until it is smoking hot.
+- Heat a large cast iron skillet over high heat and add butter and vegetable oil.

-- Oil the chicken breasts with cooking spray on both sides, then coat the chicken breasts evenly with the spice mixture.
+- Season the chicken breasts with the spice mixture.

 - Sear on each side for 4 minutes, then place the pan in the oven and cook for 18-20 minutes until cooked through.

 - Note: Oven cooking helps keep the spices from becoming too bitter.